BastianGanze/AdventOfCode2024/README.md

 # AdventOfCode2024

-Create a .env file in the root directory and set SESSION to the session cookie of advent of code if you want setup and submit. :)
+Create a .env file in the root directory and set SESSION to the session cookie of advent of code if you want the input to be gotten for you. :)

-To setup a day use
+To setup a day or get the input if it does not exist yet use

 ```
 cargo run --bin=setup XY